trailofbits/algo/docs/deploy-from-ansible.md

 - `windows` - (Optional) Enables compatible ciphers and key exchange to support Windows clients, less secure.
 Default: false
 - `store_cakey` - (Optional) Whether or not keep the CA key (required to add users in the future, but less secure).
 Default: false

-If any of those unspecified ansible will ask the user to input
+If any of these are unspecified, ansible will ask the user to input them.

 ### Ansible roles

-Roles can be activated by specifying an extra variable `provider`
+Could roles can be activated by specifying an extra variable `provider`

 Cloud roles: